droundy/fac/web/documentation.md

 --makefile MAKEFILE
-: After building, create a makefile with name MAKEFILE, which can be used to perform this build if noname is unavailable.
+: After building, create a makefile with name MAKEFILE, which can be used to perform this build if fac is unavailable.

 --script BUILD.SH
-: After building, create a shell script with name BUILD.SH, which can be used to perform this build if noname is unavailable.
+: After building, create a shell script with name BUILD.SH, which can be used to perform this build if fac is unavailable.

 --tupfile TUPFILE
-: After building, create a tupfile, which can be used to perform this build if noname is unavailable.
+: After building, create a tupfile, which can be used to perform this build if fac is unavailable.

 ## To do list